NapthaAI/docs/docs/Tutorials/quick-persona-guide.md

 # Create and Use Your First AI Persona on Naptha in 5 Minutes

 Want to give your AI agent a unique personality?
-This guide shows you the fastest way to create and use a persona module on Naptha.
+This guide shows you how to quickly create and use a persona module on Naptha.

 <details>
 <summary>Using Existing Personas</summary>

-The fastest way to understand how persona modules work on Naptha is to use an existing persona from our collections:
+The easiest way to understand how persona modules work on Naptha is to use an existing persona from our collections:

->You can run `naptha personas` to see the list of available personas you can use.
+>Run `naptha personas` to see all available personas.

 For example, to use the "interstellarninja_twitter" persona:
 ```bash